fhightower/fhightower.github.io/content/posts/task-management-system.md

 If you want to do more each day that you possibly can, here's a tasks management system that may be helpful.
 It's made up of three categories that each have a single rule.

+I need a better name for it, but I currently call it the "YMN" ("y-men"?, "yeah-man"?) task management system.

 Categories and their rules:

 1. Yes: There can only be up to three tasks in this category at a given time.
 To move more into this category, you have to finish one (or demote it back to "Maybe").